jimyoshida/self-taught-devops/ch3/Timeline.md

 PHP First appeared: June 8, 1995

 HTTP/1 was finalized and fully documented (as version 1.0) in 1996.

+Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language such as HTML or XML.
+Initial release: 17 December 1996

 In 1996, the iframe tag was introduced by Internet Explorer; like the object element, it can load or fetch content asynchronously.